-Prior to taking up this role, she was Executive Dean of the Faculty of Engineering and Computing (2017-2020), Dean of Graduate Studies (2011-2016), and a founding member of academic staff in the School of Mechanical and Manufacturing Engineering in DCU.
+Prior to taking up this role, Prof Looney was Executive Dean of the Faculty of Engineering and Computing (2017-2020), Dean of Graduate Studies (2011-2016), and a founding member of academic staff in the School of Mechanical and Manufacturing Engineering in DCU.

-As Dean of Graduate Studies in DCU, and was particularly active in the European Universities Association Council for Doctoral Education.
-She was heavily involved in drafting the Irish National Framework for Doctoral Education, and led the development of Ireland’s Framework of Good Practice for Research Degree Programmes published in 2019.
+As Dean of Graduate Studies in DCU, Lisa and was particularly active in the European Universities Association Council for Doctoral Education.
+She was instrumental in drafting the Irish National Framework for Doctoral Education, and led the development of Ireland’s Framework of Good Practice for Research Degree Programmes published in 2019.

 Lisa’s disciplinary background is mechanical engineering, and her research expertise includes areas of materials processing, particularly biomaterials.
-She is an experienced doctoral supervisor and research examiner and a Chartered Engineer.
+She is a very experienced doctoral supervisor and research examiner.
 She undertook her PhD in the Netherlands as a sponsored fellow of the European Commission and has a first class honours degree in Mechanical Engineering from Trinity College Dublin.
-Lisa has had a particular interest in issues relating to women in her profession: attracting women to it, retaining them within it, and studying their career experience.
+She has also lived and worked as a researcher in New Zealand.

 Dr Monica Ward is the DCU Dean of Teaching and Learning.
 She oversees and advises on a wide range of matters pertaining to taught programmes and provides institutional leadership in the consistent pursuit of excellence in teaching and in assessment, leading and providing strategic academic input into related strategic initiatives in the areas of digital learning innovation and student profile/programme portfolio development, among others.
 As Chair of the University Standards Committee, she has particular responsibilities regarding academic quality assurance and governance and related alignment of practice with policy, including consistent application of DCU Marks & Standards as they relate to the University’s portfolio of taught programmes.